csswizardry/csswizardry.github.com/_posts/2024-12-04-licensing-code-on-css-wizardry.md

 <details name="license-faq">
   <summary>Can I modify your code?</summary>
-  <p>Yes, the MIT Licence allows you to modify my code to suit your needs.
+  <p>Yes, the MIT License allows you to modify my code to suit your needs.
 Even if you make changes, you still need to include attribution to the original source.</p>
 </details>

 <details name="license-faq">